Serhiy Pohorilyy

-Serhiy Pohorilyi (born 28 July 1986) is a professional Ukrainian football goalkeeper who plays in Georgia for Samtredia.
+Serhiy Pohorilyi (born 28 July 1986) is a Ukrainian former professional football goalkeeper.

 Career

 Initially selected for the game against the Bulgaria national football team on 14 November 2012, he was withdrawn from the national team squad on the decision of the National Team Committee of the Football Federation of Ukraine on 2 November 2012 due to a bad conduct.

 In the summer of 2016, he signed a contract with the Norwegian club Bodø/Glimt.